WomensLaw serves and supports all survivors.

 What protections can I get in a civil anti-harassment order?

-The judge in a protection order case has broad powers to issues order that are appropriate to your situation, including:
+The judge in a protection order case has broad powers to issue orders that are appropriate to your situation, including:

-• ordering the abuser not to do the following against you or anyone else protected by the order:
+• not to do the following against you or anyone else protected by the order:

-• ordering the abuser not to contact you or your children or your family members or members of your household;
+• not to contact you or your children or your family members or members of your household;

-• ordering the abuser to stay away from your home, even if you share it with the abuser), as well as your work, school, or from the school or day care of your child;
+• to stay away from your home, even if you share it with the abuser, as well as your work, school, or from the school or day care of your children;

-• prohibiting the abuser from coming within a certain distance from a specific location;
+• not to come within a certain distance from a specific location;

 • making a temporary order about the living arrangement of your children, which can suspend visitation under a parenting plan if appropriate;

-• making an order regarding possession of your essential personal property, including a pet owned by you, your child, or the abuser;
+• making an order regarding possession of your essential personal property, including a pet owned by you, your children, or the abuser;

-• prohibiting the transfer of any assets you jointly own with the abuser and ordering other financial relief; or
+• prohibiting the transfer of any assets you jointly own with the abuser and ordering other financial relief.1

-The judge can only order the following protections in a full anti-harassment protection order, not in a temporary one:
+Note: The judge can only include the following protections in a full anti-harassment protection order, not in a temporary one:

 • ordering the abuser to stay away from the home that you share with the abuser;